-- Nature of the goods
+- The nature of the goods

-- Value of the goods
+- The value of the goods

-- Inherent risks your products may possess
+- The inherent risks that your products may possess

 - Historical Data of incidents with the insured and overall

-Some of the parameters are explained below:
+Some of these parameters are explained below:

 - Natural forces: While some natural disasters are permanent, some are seasonal.
 Some ports are also known for insufficient depth, absence of good anchorage and lack of protection against tides.

 - Construction and type of the vessel: The quality and fitness of the vessel play an important role.
 The underwriter would be keen to know about the vessel with respect to its owner, the material used in construction, the structural strength and its adaptability to carry different types of cargo, its age etc.

 - Nationality of the vessel: It is essential for the insurer to know this because it discloses the dependency that certain countries have on ocean trade.
 The nationality of the vessel also can show the skillfulness of the master and crew.
 Also, the marine insurance premium rates depend on the age of the vessel, risks covered and transit.